philipbolle/saas-factory/SF_COMMAND/02_MISSION_LOG.md

 - **Configuration & Refactoring:** Corrected multiple configuration files (`.eslintrc.cjs`, `cypress.config.cjs`, `tailwind.config.js`, `postcss.config.js`).
 Refactored the authentication context into a multi-file, single-responsibility structure to adhere to React best practices and resolve all `react-refresh` warnings.
 - **E2E Workflow Hardening:** Integrated the `start-server-and-test` utility to create a robust, reliable, and self-contained end-to-end testing script, resolving all `ECONNREFUSED` errors.
 The system is now fully compliant with the "Pre-Mission Readiness Protocol" and demonstrates a stable, professional-grade foundation.

+**MISSION:** FP-04.5: The Simulation Gauntlet **OUTCOME:** SUCCESS
+**AAR:**
+- **Harness Construction:** Developed a suite of failure-simulation tests for critical backend services (`authService`, `firestoreService`) to act as a "gauntlet" for architectural resilience.
+- **Vulnerability Detection:** The gauntlet immediately identified a critical vulnerability: the `firestoreService` lacked graceful error handling, which would have led to unhandled promise rejections and application instability under real-world failure conditions.
+- **Architectural Hardening:** Refactored the `firestoreService` to include robust `try...catch` blocks, ensuring that backend failures are now handled gracefully without crashing the client application.
+- **Verification:** The entire test suite, including the new failure simulations, now passes, providing doctrinal certainty that the system is resilient to these specific catastrophic failure scenarios.
+This mission has validated the core tenets of Test-Informed Development (TID).